 Change profile

 By law it is compulsory for to enable the user to modify/delete its profile.
-(The current version does not enable me to do so - could you make sure it is fixed)
+(The current version does not enable me to do so - could you make sure it is fixed) remove job title as mandatory field

-:

-Content of the demo data (Marc)

-Action for marc: add to abstract of each family for the demo data

-“Case based on EPO data; some of the facts have been amended for teaching/demo purposes.
-The data has been amended as follows: Patent applicant name was changed into “Geothermal Electricity Corp (GEC).
-Fictitious fields and data has been added: family ID (e.g. 4199553), client reference number (e.g. P0003EP00), agent reference number (e.g. P0003EP00), and status (e.g. published, granted, closed)”

-Arnaud register with OPS

-Priority/publication Dates are not correct : However we think Dates, are something with the csv files/import routines. we will check when next live version is available
+Discussed 24 Feb 18: Profile cannot be deleted

 Images of demo data

 Broken links; shouldn’t we upload data on server and direct the image link there?
+Action for Infovinity: add prefix for server uploader

 load files Part 1